Luigi Agricola

 Luigi Agricola (c.
-1750 – 1821 or after) was an Italian painter active in Rome.
+1750 – 1821 or after) was an Italian painter active in Rome which for most of his life was part of the Papal States.

 He also worked with jewelry.
 He painted a St. Michael the Archangel for the Academy of St Luke in Rome, where he was a professor.
 He painted an altarpiece of St Elizabeth, Queen of Portugal for the church of Sant'Antonio dei Portoghesi.
-Another painter by the same name (1667-1712), originally from Ratisbon, was active in landscape painting in the mid-17th century, settling down in Venice.
+Another painter by the same name (1667–1712), originally from Ratisbon, was active in landscape painting in the mid-17th century, settling down in Venice.